simul/simul.github.io/ref/simul/crossplatform/renderplatform.md

 ---

 **mirrorY**  This was introduced because Unity's deferred renderer flips the image vertically sometime after we render.

-**mirrorY2**  This was introduced because Unity's deferred renderer flips the image vertically sometime after we render.

-**mirrorYText**  This was introduced because Unity's deferred renderer flips the image vertically sometime after we render.

 **mCurIdx**  Value used to select the current heap, it will be looping around: [0,kNumIdx)